Database Transaction Units (DTUs) and elastic Database Transaction Units (eDTUs)

 You can change service tiers at any time with minimal downtime to your application (generally averaging under four seconds).
 For many businesses and apps, being able to create databases and dial performance up or down on demand is enough, especially if usage patterns are relatively predictable.
 But if you have unpredictable usage patterns, it can make it hard to manage costs and your business model.
 For this scenario, you use an elastic pool with a certain number of eDTUs that are shared among multiple database in the pool.

-What are elastic Database Transaction Units (eDTUs)
+What are elastic Database Transaction Units (eDTUs)?

 Rather than provide a dedicated set of resources (DTUs) to a SQL Database that is always available regardless of whether needed not, you can place databases into an elastic pool on a SQL Database server that shares a pool of resources among those database.
 The shared resources in an elastic pool measured by elastic Database Transaction Units or eDTUs.
 Elastic pools provide a simple cost effective solution to manage the performance goals for multiple databases that have widely varying and unpredictable usage patterns.
 In an elastic pool, you can guarantee that no one database uses all of the resources in the pool and also that a minimum amount of resources is always available to a database in an elastic pool.
-See elastic pools for more information.

 A pool is given a set number of eDTUs, for a set price.
 Within the elastic pool, individual databases are given the flexibility to auto-scale within the configured boundaries.
 Under heavy load, a database can consume more eDTUs to meet demand while databases under light loads consume less, up to the point that databases under no load consume no eDTUs.
 By provisioning resources for the entire pool, rather than per database, management tasks are simplified and you have a predictable budget for the pool.